720 Euclid Avenue,

 [above text from the book “Playhouse Square Cleveland Ohio” written by Kathleen Kennedy, Playhouse Square Association]

+From 1912 to 1922 it was operated by the B.F.
+Keith chain and presented movies & vaudeville.
 This place was HUGE.
 The main entrance on Euclid Avenue had a marquee and box office and came into a lobby that went through the block to another entrance on Prospect Avenue where there was another marquee and box office.
 The auditorium was off the lobby to the left, perpendicular to the lobby.
 It was remodeled by architect Thomas Lamb in 1930.

 The times I was there was as a kid in the late-1960s it was a grind house, film running continuously.
-I never saw the interior with the lights on, so I can’t really say what the archetectural style was.
+I never saw the interior with the lights on, so I can’t really say what the architectural style was.
 It was high and dark.
 I could barely make out that there were three balconies above the orchestra, but they were always closed in those last years.

-The Hippodrome Theatre lasted until 1975 when it was demolished to make way for, what else, a parking garage.
+The Hippodrome Theatre lasted until 1981 when it was demolished to make way for, what else, a parking garage.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

 Recent comments (view all 121 comments)